SarthakBagga/Paint-Spraying-on-a-Wall-Mesh-simulation/README.md

 The simulation mimics real industrial spray-coating systems by moving the spray nozzle in a **serpentine pattern across the wall**, gradually building up paint layers until the surface is uniformly coated.

+This project has been made with respect to the assignment guidelines provided.

 ---

 ## Key Features